Call for Posters Overview

-- Your final poster should be a high resolution PDF, meeting the dimensions outlines here (to follow)
+- Your final poster should be a high-resolution PDF, meeting the dimensions outlined here.

 - A poster is an outline, not a novel.
-Keep the information you present simple and easy to follow, you will be there to explain it.
-You can add additional detail into the paper your prepare for publishing, or in handouts
+Keep the information you present simple and easy to follow; you will be there to explain it.
+You can add additional detail into the paper you prepare for publishing, or in handouts.

-- Download and complete a copyright grant form (link below) so that your final poster can be displayed on the PhUSE website.
+- Download and complete a copyright grant form so that your final poster can be displayed on the PhUSE website.
 Send your completed forms to the PhUSE Office.
-Please note: FDA empolyees do not need to submit a copyright grant form.
+Please note: FDA employees do not need to submit a copyright grant form.

 |Acceptance to Present